zotroneneis/zotroneneis.github.io/_posts/2018-10-06-containers.md

 Software containers have a similar function.
 They allow us to pack our code and all of its dependencies (libraries, frameworks, etc.) into a nice little box - a container.
 The container can then run anywhere.
 This allows developers to be sure that their software will run independently of where it is deployed.

 Usually, when moving software from one computing environment to another (e.g. from a developers machine to a test environment) we run into problems, especially if the environments are not identical.
 For example, the developer might have written the code in Python 3 but the test environment still runs in Python 2.
 Also differences in network topology, storage and security policies can cause problems.
 Containers solve this problem and allow us to reliably run software in different computing environments.
+Using containers to deploy applications is called *containerization*.

 ### How containers work and how they differ from virtual machines